 Infrastructure matters.
 Roads, water-treatment plants, bridges, the rigs and pipelines that make America run – we don’t think about them until something goes wrong.
 The harm to our economy is bad enough when we experience infrastructure problems.
 Far worse is when these problems become life-and-death tragedies.

-This week, May 16-23, 2016, the International Union of Operating Engineers and others are telling the story of what infrastructure means to Americans in our daily lives.
+During this week, the International Union of Operating Engineers and others tell the story of what infrastructure means to Americans in our daily lives.
 Join us in making infrastructure a nationwide topic of conversation.
 It matters elevate infrastructure as a critical issue impacting all Americans.

 Coordinated by a Steering Committee, representing America’s business, labor, and policy-making leadership